m-czernek/noe-watch/README.md

 Noe Watch expects a JUnit XML to be uploaded as a payload in a POST request.
 For example:

 ```
-curl -i -H  "Content-Type: text/xml" -X POST -d @result.xml localhost:3000/api/post/parsexml?platform=solaris
+curl -i -H  "Content-Type: text/xml" -X POST -d @result.xml localhost:3000/api/post/parsexml?platform=solaris\&project=jws
 ```

 Where:

 *  __result.xml__ is a JUnit report
 * __localhost:3000__ is a hostname and port of your application
-* __platform__ is a parameter specifying for which platform are you uploading the results
+* __platform__ is a query parameter specifying for which platform are you uploading the results
+* __project__ is a query parameter specifying for which project you are uploading the results.
+If the project does not exist, it is created.

 The __platform__ query parameter is required.
 There are three possible platform parameters: